 The Helena Rubinstein scientific washing preparations accomplish what could never be done by creams or soap alone!
 They not only cleanse deeply—they impart an animated, transparent look to the skin.

-Rather than take a negative approach on two fronts, Beauty Houses concentrated on the more positive ‘soothing’, ‘feeding’, ‘beautifying’ and ‘nourishing’ aspects of their products, thus avoiding unpleasant subjects like acids and microbes.
+Rather than take a negative approach, Beauty Houses concentrated on the more positive ‘soothing’, ‘feeding’, ‘beautifying’ and ‘nourishing’ aspects of their products, thus avoiding unpleasant subjects like acids and microbes.

 Alkalinity and acidity only get mentioned in advertisements for cosmetic products where the pH could be considered to be a potential problem, namely in soaps and shampoos; however, this marketing trend does not begin until later in the twentieth century.
 It was not that cosmetic companies were unaware of the presence of the ‘acid mantle’ or the harmful effects of alkaline materials on the skin, it’s just that most did not consider it to be a good selling point.
 Even so, although perhaps unconvinced that the ‘acid mantle’ was marketable, many thought it prudent to keep the pH of their products as close to that of the skin, or as neutral, as possible.

 In regard to negative advertising, one soap company was not so squeamish.
 Despite protests from cosmetic houses, Lever Brothers took to describing the dangers of acquiring ‘Cosmetic Skin’ in their advertisements for Lux Toilet Soap; the cure for which was, of course, Lux soap and water.
 Apparently “Romance comes to the girl who guards against Cosmetic Skin”.
 Lever Brothers ran this marketing line in their Lux advertising for a few years in the 1930s using a range of stage and screen stars as support.